nordcloud/cloudtrail-activity-events/README.md

 ### Event types

-Event types define the activity that happened on application tenant or operation executed by the application on cloud environment.
+Event types define the activity tododod that happened on application tenant or operation executed by the application on cloud environment.
 Every application has its own uniq set of event types depending on the functionality.
 Please check the application specific documentation in [sources](./sources/) directory for more details.

 ## Architecture